MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/quickref-conflation.md

 ---
-title: Enterprise Graph concepts - Conflation | Microsoft Docs
+title: Enterprise Graph by Microsoft concepts - Conflation
 description: What conflation is and why you need it
 author: microsteve